 To make it easier to find something for free or cheap, it is a good idea to discuss with your friends that you’re broke and want to save money.

-Often times the answer from your friends will be that they would also love to save money!
+Oftentimes the answer from your friends will be that they would also love to save some money!

-Something you can do together that does not cost a lot of money is, for example, go for a walk in the woods, have a movie night or a series marathon, play board games or cards, play video games or play football and other sports.
+Something you can do together that does not cost a lot of money is, for example, go for a walk in the woods, a hike in the mountains, have a movie night or a series marathon, play board games or cards, play video games, play football or other sports.

 It can also be nice to arrange a joint dinner where everyone brings their own dish.